helenplesko/geom99lab2/tutorials/bugdisplayamap.md

 - GitHub is open on Google Chrome.
 - The problem is happening on my computer and on my iPhone.
 - I am logged in on AGOL in another tab in the same window.
-- API Key is being used within the 2 hour window.
+- Referrer Link includes an * at the end.